Federal Officer Shootings and the Limits of Civil-Rights Remedies

 In the wake of the shooting, the government has attempted to litigate Alex Pretti's character rather than the agent's conduct.
 We hear reports that days prior, Pretti kicked a police car.
 We hear that he "interfered" with the agents' operation.
 These facts are presented to the public as a sort of moral justification for his death—as if to say, he was a criminal, so he forfeited his right to live.
 This line of reasoning is not just morally repugnant; it is legally irrelevant under the strict standards of Fourth Amendment jurisprudence.

 The Supreme Court held in Graham v.
-Connor, 490 U.S. 386 (1989), that the "reasonableness" of a particular use of force must be judged from the perspective of a reasonable officer on the scene, focusing on the facts and circumstances *at the moment force is used*.
+Connor, 490 U.S. 386 (1989), that the "reasonableness" of a particular use of force must be judged from the perspective of a reasonable officer on the scene, focusing on the facts and circumstances at the moment force is used.
 This is a temporal constraint.
 It means that "reasonableness" has an expiration date.
-An act of vandalism committed 48 hours ago—kicking a car—is definitively "stale."
-Unless the specific agent who pulled the trigger *knew* of that prior act *and* had reason to believe it indicated a specific, present propensity for immediate deadly violence, it is admissible only as character assassination, not as legal justification.
+An act of vandalism committed 48 hours ago—kicking a car—is too remote in time to justify present deadly force.
+Unless the specific agent who pulled the trigger knew of that prior act and had reason to believe it indicated a specific, present propensity for immediate deadly violence, it is admissible only as character assassination, not as legal justification.
 You cannot shoot a man on Tuesday for a misdemeanor property crime he committed on Sunday.

 Furthermore, even if the agents knew of the prior act, the law does not permit the use of deadly force to retrofit a punishment for past behavior.
 Police officers are not judges.
 They are not executioners.
 They are agents of the peace whose authority to use force is strictly bounded by the immediate necessity of defense.
 Once the threat is neutralized—once the gun is removed and the suspect is pinned—the authority to kill vanishes.
 It does not matter if Pretti was a saint or a sinner.
 It does not matter if he was "interfering" (a crime under 18 U.S.C. § 111).
 The remedy for interference is arrest.
 The remedy for vandalism is an indictment.
 The remedy is never a summary execution on the pavement.
 To argue otherwise is to argue that the Fourth Amendment only protects the innocent, which is to say it protects no one at all.